Skip to main content

 Spacing Tokens

-Spacing tokens ensure consistent spacing throughout the interface.
+Spacing tokens define consistent spacing values used throughout layouts.

 Examples include: